Gripped by Gout

 “The prevalence of gout more than doubled nationwide between the 1960s and 1990s, and the increases have continued into the 1990s and 2000s,” says Dr. Hyon Choi, a physician who studies gout at Boston University School of Medicine.

-Gout is caused by tiny needle-like crystals that build up in the joints, leading to sudden and intense pain.
+Gout is caused by tiny needle-like crystals that build up in the joints, leading to sudden Swelling and redness caused by the body’s protective response to injury. and intense pain.
 The crystals are made of uric acid, a substance that normally dissolves in the blood and passes out of the body in urine.
 But in people with gout, high blood levels of uric acid allow crystals to form in the joints and sometimes in the kidneys, where they create kidney stones.

 Uric acid comes from the breakdown of substances called purines.
 Purines are naturally found in your body’s tissues and in many foods.
 Eating purine-rich foods—such as organ meats, mussels, and mushrooms—can bring on or worsen a gout attack.
 Alcohol or stress can also trigger an episode.